-If your Android phone is showing a “No SIM Card Detected error”, then you can’t connect to your cellular network.
-When that happens you can’t use your phone to make or receive calls, send texts, or connect to the internet.
+If your Android phone is showing a “No SIM Card Detected” error, you can’t connect to your cellular network.
+When that happens, you can’t use your phone to make or receive calls, send texts, or connect to the internet.

 Tips to Fix No SIM Card Detected on Android

 Here are the tips you’ll learn about in this guide.
 Try the steps below one by one until you find the one that can get rid of the Android No SIM error

 1. Restart Your Android Device

 One of the first things that you should try when your Android device is showing a “No SIM card detected” error is to restart your device.
 This will give your device a fresh start by flushing the RAM and clearing up temporary files and processes.